 “Good,” Albert said.
 “More we can work with.”
 The ones that said peace, or contentment – well, they were a lost cause.
 But more – yes, that he could definitely work with.

-Steph focused her eyes with some difficulty on the man Abbie was pointing out.
+Fiona focused – not without some difficulty – on the man Abbie was pointing out.
 He was fake-tanned to the point of luminosity, and there was something repellent about the way he was standing.
 It was a Big Man, pose, a Hey Look At Me pose.
-“Why do I want to look at him?”
+“Why do I want to see him?”

 “Why?
 He looks like a knob.”